jovotech/jovo-framework/README.md

 ### Missing

-The following features are not implemented yet.
-We appreciate any kind of help and are also happy to help you, if you have any questions.
+The following features are **not** implemented yet.
+We appreciate any kind of help and are also happy to assist you, if you have any questions about the core code.
 You can reach us on [Slack](https://slackin-uwinbxqkfx.now.sh/).

 Platform | Feature | Docs
 :--- | :--- | :---